Large language models surpass domain-specific architectures for antepartum electronic fetal monitoring analysis: Methodology

 \subsection{Ablation Study}

-To comprehensively evaluate the robustness and generalisability of our models, we conducted three ablation studies examining different aspects of model performance under constrained conditions. \begin{enumerate} \item \textbf{Limited Data Scenario:} We evaluated model performance on a reduced dataset of 1,500 CTG recordings to simulate clinical scenarios where data availability may be limited.
+To comprehensively evaluate the robustness of our models, we conducted three ablation studies examining different aspects of model performance under constrained conditions. \begin{enumerate} \item \textbf{Data-constrained Scenario:} We evaluated model performance on a reduced dataset of 4000 of 20-minutes CTG segments to simulate clinical scenarios where data availability may be limited.
 This is particularly relevant for smaller clinical facilities or resource-constrained settings where accumulating large datasets for model training may be impossible.
-By examining how different model architectures perform with reduced training size, we are able to assess which approaches maintain acceptable performance when data scarcity is a constraint. \item \textbf{Uterine Activity Signal Ablation:} In clinical practice, toco signals frequently suffer from quality issues, including incomplete recordings or complete absence.
-To evaluate model robustness to missing toco information, we conducted an ablation test using only FHR signals for classification.
-This ablation study involved zeroing out all toco signals in the test data while using the originally trained models, thereby simulating scenarios where toco data becomes unavailable during inference.
-This approach allows us to assess whether models trained on complete CTG data can maintain diagnostic accuracy when UA signals are absent, reflecting real-world clinical situations where UA may fail or produce unreliable measurements after model deployment. \item \textbf{Temporal Dependency Analysis:} To investigate the importance of temporal ordering in CTG interpretation, we systematically disrupted the sequential structure of the recordings while preserving local patterns.
-Specifically, we segmented each CTG recording into one-minute chunks and randomly shuffled their order before model inference.
+By examining how different model architectures perform with reduced training size, we are able to assess which approaches maintain acceptable performance when data scarcity is a constraint. \item \textbf{Uterine Activity Signal Ablation:} In clinical practice, UA signals frequently suffer from quality issues, including incomplete recordings or complete absence.
+To evaluate model robustness to missing UA information, we conducted an ablation test using only FHR signals for classification.
+This ablation study involved zeroing out all UA signals in the test data while using the originally trained models, thereby simulating scenarios where UA data becomes unavailable during inference.
+This approach allows us to assess whether models trained on complete CTG data can maintain diagnostic accuracy when UA signals are absent, reflecting real-world clinical situations where UA may fail or produce unreliable measurements after model deployment. \item \textbf{Temporal Dependency Analysis:} To investigate the importance of temporal ordering in CTG analysis for evaluated models, we systematically disrupted the sequential structure of the recordings while preserving local patterns.
+Specifically, we segmented each CTG recording into 10-seconds chunks and randomly shuffled their order before model inference.
 We also applied random masking to segments of the CTGs to further test the models' dependence on continuous temporal information.
 This dual perturbation approach preserves short-term temporal features within each minute while eliminating long-range temporal dependencies across the recording.
 By comparing model performance on temporally shuffled and masked, versus intact sequences, we can quantify whether the architecture relies on long-range temporal patterns versus local feature detection. \end{enumerate}